 Laboratory Associates and Visiting Fellows

-Use the Workday Termination/Separation: Contingent Worker guide to terminate the position and appointment for a Laboratory Associate or Visiting Fellow.
+Use the Workday Termination of Employees and Contingent Workers guide to terminate the position and appointment for a Laboratory Associate or Visiting Fellow.

 Postdoctoral and Postgraduate appointees